CircuitVerse/Interactive-Book/docs/seq-design/fsm.md

    * Moore State Machine
    * Both
    * None
-3. Finite State Machine is said to be `Mealy state machine`?
+3. In `Mealy state machine` the outputs depends on ?
    1. Outputs depend on present inputs & present states.
    * Outputs depend only on present states.
 3. Finite State Machine is said to be `Moore state machine`?